Find an Ambien addiction treatment and rehab program that matches your recovery goals.

 How Ambien Use Can Lead to Addiction

 Ambien is a brand-name prescription medication used to treat individuals who have difficulty sleeping or who have a diagnosis of insomnia.
 Ambien is classified as a sedative-hypnotic medication and requires a prescription.
-The generic name for Ambien is Zolpidem Tartrate.
+The generic name for Ambien is zolpidem tartrate.
 Taking Ambien can stabilize an individual’s sleeping patterns; however, it can become addictive if relied on too often.
 Ambien produces a calming effect for the body that can impair an individual’s motor functions and reactions.
-While Ambien is effective in treating insomnia for short periods, it carries significant risks as individuals have been reported to engage in activities and behaviors with no recollection or memory of doing so.
+While Ambien is effective in treating insomnia for short periods, it carries significant risks as individuals engage in activities and behaviors with no recollection or memory of doing so.

-Ambien is recommended to be used short-term (no longer than two weeks) as the body develops a tolerance to this drug quickly.
-As an individual’s tolerance to Ambien develops, the medication becomes less effective and may result in someone misusing the medication or taking it with other drugs such as Marijuana, Xanax, Ativan, or Alcohol, that increase the likelihood of addiction.
+Ambien is meant for short-term use (no longer than two weeks) as the body develops a tolerance to this drug quickly.
+As an individual’s tolerance to Ambien develops, the medication becomes less effective.
+It may result in someone misusing the medication or taking it with other drugs such as marijuana, Xanax, Ativan, or alcohol, that increase the likelihood of addiction.
 When someone develops an Ambien addiction, the most effective response is to begin Ambien addiction treatment.

 Signs, Symptoms, and Effects

 Ambien becomes less effective in long term use and may result in someone experiencing a worsening of initial symptoms when they stop taking Ambien.
 Additionally, an overdose is concerning as symptoms of an overdose may appear as usual effects of taking the drug itself.
 Ambien’s nature of being a depressant can result in someone’s heart rate, or breathing can slow down to the point of failure.